What 10 Things Should I Do If My Elementary-Aged Child Has Autism?

 Raising autistic children, regardless of the disorder’s severity, presents tough challenges for parents.
 One of the worst things you can do is isolate yourself and your child and refuse good support, so reach out to your local autism network and visit some good national organization sites to find answers to your questions.

 Remember, your child is made in the image of God.
 Though the journey ahead may be difficult as you navigate your child’s autism, know the Lord is with you.
-There is hope in the Father and in a community of people who are walking through the same thing as your family.
+There is hope and help in the Father and in a community of people who are walking through the same thing as your family.